wenxiangcong-sys/wenxiangcong-sys.github.io/_pages/home.md

 <!-- Include all compiled plugins (below), or include individual files as needed -->
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js"></script>

-Our focus is on medical imaging, with an emphasis on X-ray CT, photoacoustic imaging, and image reconstruction and analysis.
-We are developing theories, methods, software, and hardware systems.
+Our focus is on medical imaging, with an emphasis on X-ray tomographic imaging, photoacoustic imaging, and image reconstruction and analysis.
+We are developing theories, methods, software, and hardware systems for clinical applications.
 We are grateful for all collaborators and funding agencies especially [National Institutes of Health](https://www.nih.gov/), and [Nvidia](https://www.nvidia.com/en-us/).

 <figure class="fourth">